Abbott Laboratories

 ⚠ What to Watch

-- • Current valuation is heavily stretched with a TTM P/E of 27.55x, significantly exceeding the strategy's preferred target range of 8-15x.
+- • Current TTM P/E of 23.54 remains significantly above the strategy's target range of 8-15x, indicating a premium valuation.

-- • The 2.34% dividend yield falls below the minimum 3% threshold typically sought for optimal current income generation.
+- • The 2.98% forward dividend yield (2.91% TTM) falls just below the strategy's minimum 3% threshold for optimal current income generation.

 📊 Historical Trends (10 Years)